Convergence of the majorized PAM method with subspace correction for low-rank composite factorization model: A majorized PAM with subspace correction

-{\bf(b)} In steps 1 and 3, we introduce a proximal term with a uniformly positive proximal parameter to guarantee the sufficient decrease of the objective value sequence.
-As will be shown in Section \ref{sec5}, its uniformly lower bound $\underline{\gamma_1}$ or $\underline{\gamma_2}$ is easily chosen.
-By the optimality of $U^{k+1}$ and $V^{k+1}$ in steps 1 and 3 and \cite[Exercise 8.8]{RW98}, for each $k$, it holds that
+{\bf(b)} In steps 1 and 3, we introduce a proximal term to guarantee the sufficient decrease of the objective value sequence.
+The uniformly lower bound $\underline{\gamma_1}$ or $\underline{\gamma_2}$ for the proximal parameter is easy to choose, say $10^{-8}$, in practical computation.
+According to the optimality of $U^{k+1}$ and $V^{k+1}$ and Exercise 8.8 of \cite{RW98}, for each $k$, it holds